carnager/clerk-modular/README.md

 to be considered...

 ## Configuration
-The core module and clerk-rofi tool expect a configuration files at ~/.config/clerk/clerk-core.conf and ~/.config/clerk/clerk/clerk-rofi.conf.
+The core module and clerk-rofi tool expect configuration files at ~/.config/clerk/clerk-core.conf and ~/.config/clerk/clerk/clerk-rofi.conf.
 A default configuration will be generated if it doesn't exist.

 Usage